jon-harper/jon-harper.github.io/docs/projects/clock3.md

 Clock 3 is a prototype enclosed, CoreXY 3D printer.
 It is now used to generate new ideas for [The Clockmaker Project](clockmaker.md).

+Some work on Clock 3 is still ongoing.
+The CoreXY system is now modeled after the Mercury One belt path; this enables the use of the [E34M1](e34m1.md) toolhead.

 ## Goals

 Clock 3 achieved several [development goals](https://jon-harper.github.io/clock-3/about/goals/):